Chapter 1. Industrial Medical Council

 (2) death in the evaluator's family;

-(3) natural disasters or other community catastrophies that interrupt the operation of the evaluator's office operations;
+(3) natural disasters or other community catastrophes that interrupt the operation of the evaluator's office operations;

-(e) Extensions shall not be granted because relevant medical information/records (including Disability Evaluation Form 101 8 CCR §10161(b)) have not been received.
+(h) Extensions shall not be granted because relevant medical information/records (including Disability Evaluation Form 101 (Request for Summary Determination of Qualified Medical Evaluator's Report) (See, 8 Cal.
+Code Regs. § 10161)) have not been received.
 The evaluator shall complete the report based on the information available and state that the opinions and/or conclusions may or may not change after review of the relevant medical information/records.

-(f) The time frame for supplemental reports in unrepresented cases shall be no more than 60 days from the date of a written or electronically transmitted request to the physician by a party.
-The request for a supplemental report shall be accompanied by any new medical records unavailable to the QME at the time of the original QME evaluation in compliance with section 10160(f) of this Title.
-An extension of the 60 days may be agreed to by the parties.
+(i) Except as provided in Section 37 with respect to a request for factual correction, the time frame for supplemental reports shall be no more than sixty (60) days from the date of a written or electronically transmitted request to the physician by a party.
+The request for a supplemental report, except for requests for factual correction, shall be accompanied by any new medical records that were unavailable to the evaluator at the time of the original evaluation and which were properly served on the opposing party as required by Labor Code section 4062.3.
+An extension of the sixty (60) day time frame for completing the supplemental report, of no more than thirty (30) days, may be agreed to by the parties without the need to request an extension from the Medical Director.

-(g) Evaluators giving notice of time extensions will be monitored and advised by the Medical Director when such notices appear unreasonable or excessive.
-Failure to comply with this section may constitute grounds for denial of the QME's request for reappointment pursuant to Section 51.
+(j) Evaluators requesting time extensions will be monitored and advised by the Medical Director when such a request appears unreasonable or excessive.
+Failure to comply with this section may constitute grounds for denial of the QME's request for reappointment pursuant to section 51 of Title 8 of the California Code of Regulations.

 HISTORY